Schedule Sleep and Wake on Mac

 How to Schedule a Mac to Sleep, Wake, Boot, or Shutdown at a Set Time

-Scheduling is built into nearly every version of OS X and is supported by virtually every Mac out there.
+Sleep, wake, shutdown, and boot scheduling is built into nearly every version of Mac OS X and is supported by virtually every Mac out there.
 Here’s what you’ll want to do to get this setup:

 - Launch System Preferences from the Apple menu

-- Choose the “Energy Saver” preference option (it’s the coiled eco-friendly lightbulb icon)
+- Choose the “Energy Saver” or “Battery” preference option (it’s the coiled eco-friendly lightbulb icon, or the battery icon)

 - Click the “Schedule” button in the lower right portion of the preference pane to launch the scheduling settings

-- Now, set the appropriate times and the desired interval (every day, every work day, etc) for when you want the scheduled wake/sleep event to occur
+- Now, set the appropriate times and the desired interval (every day, every work day, weekends only, weekdays only, specific days, etc) for when you want the scheduled wake and/or sleep event to occur

 - Click ‘OK’ and then exit out of System Preferences, you are now finished with the configuration

-Now your Mac will be scheduled to wake up, boot, shutdown, go to sleep, at whatever times you set!
+Now that you have this configured, your Mac will be scheduled to wake up, boot, shutdown, go to sleep, at whatever times you set!